 If the deceased left a valid will, this will explain where their possessions, money and property should go.
 You will need to locate the original will, which might be stored in the person’s home, bank or with their solicitor or legal advisor.

 If there is a will, contact the executors named, who will be responsible for obtaining the grant of probate.
-If you are an executor yourself, you’ll need to complete a probate application form and inheritance tax form and file it with the local probate registry.
+If you are an executor yourself, you’ll need to complete a probate application form and inheritance tax form which can be submitted online to the central probate registry.

 You can either do this yourself, or instruct a qualified advisor to act on your behalf.